Armenian Americans: Armenian lobby

 The Armenian American community has been described as the "most influential" Armenian community in the world, though smaller in size than the one in Russia.
 The Armenian American lobby is one of the most influential ethnic lobbies in the United States.
 The Armenian Assembly of America (AAA) and the Armenian National Committee of America (ANCA) have as their main lobbying agenda the pressing of Congress and the US president for the reduction of economic and military assistance to Turkey and efforts to include reaffirmation of a genocide by Ottoman Turkey in 1915.
 According to one scholar, the political clout of the Armenian community in the United States "countervails the powerful big-oil lobby in Washington that promotes Azeri interests".

 According to Shawn Dorman, the author of Inside a US embassy, the main goal of Armenian lobby is the "persuasion of US Congress to favor Armenian interests, especially to recognize the Armenian genocide".
 She then claims that "it had significant role in the United States providing financial support to Armenia.
 From 1992 to 2010 the US provided nearly $2 billion, the highest per capita amount for a post-Soviet state."
-Fund for Armenian Relief is a humanitarian organization providing long-term programs focusing on human development.
-Armenia Fund raises millions of dollars every year for infrastructural development in Armenia and Nagorno-Karabakh.

-In 1992, Dickran Kouymjian of the California State University, Fresno, stated:

-All have refocused their efforts toward Armenia, providing financial and professional skill.
-The identification of Armenians with those in Erevan and Karabagh has been greatly facilitated by Armenia's membership in the United Nations and the regular reporting of its problems in the American press.
-Diasporan history has been transformed by the Republic: nowhere is this more strongly felt than in America.
-The unifying force of the Genocide has been superseded by that of the Republic, while religious freedom in Armenia has revitalized the church in America and given it a mission.
-As the largest and most prosperous community in the world, as inheritors of a Protestant American work ethic, coupled with American self-righteousness, Armenian Americans feel they have a special role in the survival and success of the new state.
-They take pride in their support of Etchmiadzin, in the massive humanitarian aid given since the 1988 earthquake, in Armenians in high government positions, and particularly in the establishment of the American University of Armenia, the first major experiment in American higher education in the former Soviet Union.
-As English quickly becomes the second language of the new republic, Armenians in America feel closer to the homeland, suffering Armenia's tragedies and rejoicing in its successes.
-The Karabagh crisis, economic chaos, lack of basic amenities, and the threat of war fill all diasporan Armenians with an anxiety unknown before, because they know that their efforts may determine Armenia's fate.